BloomTech-Labs/MyDish-DS/README.md

 #### Run the API locally

-If not in the app/ directory:
+Go to the directory of the app:
 > cd Dishify/app/

-Run application.py:
+Run application.py  with uvicorn:
 > uvicorn application:app --reload

 ---